 - Recency of Experience:

-Applicants with a Verification Statement issued 5 or more years ago or with a recently issued statement for academic work completed more than 5 years ago, should have dietetics related coursework or experience during the past 2 years.
+Applicants with a Verification Statement issued 5 or more years ago or with a verification statement that was recently issued for academic work completed more than 5 years ago, should have dietetics related coursework during the past 2 years that includes MNT.

-APPLICANTS WHO HAVE IDENTIFIED PRECEPTORS for the full 8 week CLINICAL Rotation and for 4 weeks of one other rotation by February 15, 2017 and whose preceptors have completed the online preceptor information form found under the Preceptor Information tab on our website.
+For the full 8 week CLINICAL Rotation by September 25, 2017 and for the full 8 weeks of both the FOOD SERVICE and COMMUNITY rotations by October 25, 2017.
+Preceptors must have completed the online preceptor information form found under the Preceptor Information tab on our website by October 25,2017.
 This form is proof that a Preceptor has committed to precept you.
-Preceptors for the first three rotations must be identified by March 15, 2017.

 *The Admission Committee welcomes insights into any obligations or challenges faced during your undergraduate years that may have impacted your grades or other circumstances.
 This information should be included in a supplemental letter of explanation which can be uploaded to the Priority Nutrition Care Program Application.